 Equipment and tools

 During stop motion workshops you can make a storyboard visible for everyone by drawing or writing every shot on a separate piece of paper and hanging it on the wall or on the board as you can see on the first picture.
-In the second picture you see characters, objects and backgrounds that were made in advance with different movable features and also some of them in different sizes.
+In the second picture you see characters, objects and backgrounds that were made in advance with different movable features and in different sizes.

-General guidelines on creating characters objects and backgrounds
+General guidelines on creating characters, objects and backgrounds

 Characters that play a main role in your stop motion film are mainly made in the way that they are able to move and have one or more different movable body parts (arms, legs, fingers, mouth, eyes..).